-We found only one trial of antidepressants conducted in postpartum women with screen-detected depression that reported adverse events.126 The remaining evidence was not limited to those whose depression is detected through screening and is discussed below under KQ5b.
-The trial in screen-detected women compared the short-term effects fluoxetine plus CBT versus placebo plus CBT.
-At 12 weeks followup, one of the 43 (2.3%) women taking fluoxetine discontinued due to adverse effects, compared to three of the 44 (6.8%) taking the placebo.
+We found only one trial of antidepressants conducted in postpartum women with screen-detected depression that reported adverse events.
+The remaining evidence was not limited to those whose depression was detected through screening and is discussed under KQ 5b.
+The trial in screen-detected women compared the short-term effects of fluoxetine plus CBT versus placebo plus CBT.
+At 12 weeks followup, one of the 43 (2.3%) women taking fluoxetine discontinued due to adverse effects compared to three of the 44 (6.8%) taking the placebo.

-Key Question 5a.
+KQ 5a.
 Do the Harms Vary By Population Characteristics?

 We were unable to examine variability in benefit by our a priori population characteristics.
-No subgroup analyses were reported by age, race/ethnicity, comorbid conditions, and now-onset depression versus recurrent depression.
+No subgroup analyses were reported by age, race/ethnicity, comorbid conditions, or new-onset depression versus recurrent depression.

-Key Question 5b.
+KQ 5b.
 What Is the Prevalence of Other Selected Serious Harms of Treatment With Antidepressants in the General Population of Pregnant and Postpartum Women?

-We identified one good-quality comprehensive AHRQ-sponsored systematic review91 that included studies published between 1996 and 2013, supplemented with 12 additional unique fair-to-good-quality observational studies published between 2012 and 2014 that examined the harms of antidepressants in pregnant or postpartum women (Table 14).^{125,127,130,135-137,139,143-145,151,152} The AHRQ review examined the comparative effectiveness and safety of antidepressant treatment for depression in pregnant and postpartum women.
-This review found no RCTs of harms of antidepressants in pregnant women, but did include 15 observational studies that provided evidence of harms of antidepressants at unknown dosages in pregnant depressed women, considered "direct evidence" in their review.
-The review included an additional 109 observational studies that provided evidence of harms of antidepressants in pregnant women where depression status in either or both treatment arms was unknown, considered "indirect evidence."
-They did not find evidence related to harms in postpartum women.
-One-third of studies in the AHRQ review were conducted in the United States.
+We identified one good-quality comprehensive AHRQ-sponsored systematic review91 that included studies published between 1996 and 2013, supplemented with 12 additional unique fair-to good-quality observational studies published between 2012 and 2014 that examined the harms of antidepressants in pregnant or postpartum women (Table 14).
+The AHRQ review examined the comparative effectiveness and safety of antidepressant treatment for depression in pregnant and postpartum women.
+This review found no RCTs of harms of antidepressants in pregnant women, but did include 15 observational studies that provided evidence of harms of antidepressants at unknown dosages in pregnant women with depression, considered "direct evidence" in the AHRQ review.
+The review included an additional 109 observational studies that provided evidence of harms of antidepressants in pregnant women whose depression status in either or both treatment arms was unknown, considered "indirect evidence."
+The review did not find evidence related to harms in postpartum women.
+One third of studies in the AHRQ review were conducted in the United States.

-We identified 12 additional large fair-to-good observational studies published since the AHRQ review (n=4,759,435).
-Seven of the 12 new studies were conducted in the United States^{130,135,143-145,151,152} and five were conducted in Europe.^{125,127,136,137,139} Most were cohort studies that used national register or administrative health data to examine exposures and outcomes retrospectively in pregnant women; three were case-control studies.^{145,151,152} Five studies provided evidence of outcomes in pregnant women with depression exposed to antidepressants, compared to pregnant women with depression unexposed to antidepressants;^{127,130,135,137,151} the remaining seven studies compared outcomes in exposed versus unexposed pregnant women with unknown depression status, although most of these either adjusted analyses for depressive symptom level139 or conducted some analyses that were restricted to depressed women.^{136,143,144} Most studies were very large and included hundreds of thousands of women.
+We identified 12 additional large fair- to good-quality observational studies published since the AHRQ review (n=4,759,735).
+Seven of the 12 new studies were conducted in the United States ^{137,142,150-152,158,159} and five were conducted in Europe. ^{132,134,143,144,146} Most were cohort studies that used national register or administrative health data to examine exposures and outcomes retrospectively in pregnant women; three were case-control studies. ^{152,158,159} Five studies provided evidence of outcomes in pregnant women with depression exposed to antidepressants compared to pregnant women with depression unexposed to antidepressants; ^{134, 137,142,144,158} the remaining seven studies compared outcomes in exposed versus unexposed pregnant women with unknown depression status, although most of these studies either adjusted analyses for depressive symptom level 146 or conducted some analyses that were restricted to women with depression. ^{143,150,151} Most studies were very large and included hundreds of thousands of women.

 The AHRQ review91 defined the population of interest as pregnant women and women during the first 12 months after delivery who had major depression or subthreshold depressive symptoms.
-Based on expert input, they also included studies of pregnant women who received antidepressants for unknown or mixed reasons.
+Based on expert input, it also included studies of pregnant women who received antidepressants for unknown or mixed reasons.
 In addition, the conception period was included when studying teratogenicity of antidepressants.

 All 12 studies identified since the AHRQ review involved women exposed to antidepressants during their pregnancy.
 Seven of the studies reported mean maternal age, ranging from 23 to 30 years (Table 15).
-Only five studies reported race or ethnicity data; in these studies, 40 to 67 percent of participants were White.
-Two studies reported a history of pre-pregnancy depression, ranging from 6 to 7 percent.
+Only five studies reported race/ethnicity data; in these studies, 40 to 67 percent of participants were white.
+Two studies reported a history of prepregnancy depression, ranging from 6 to 7 percent.